 Tracking CAC, LTV, and churn requires a real-time dashboard that surfaces insights, not just data.
 The goal is actionable intelligence that informs weekly and monthly decisions, not quarterly reports that arrive too late to matter.

 The best dashboards connect metrics to the decisions they inform.
+Tracking total monthly recurring revenue alongside CAC, LTV, and churn provides a comprehensive view of SaaS business performance.
 Rather than just showing that churn increased last month, they help you understand which customer segments churned, what they had in common, and what actions might address the underlying cause.

 Working with a strategic CFO partner can help build dashboards that connect metrics to growth strategy.
-At Bennett Financials, we provide strategic fractional CFO support to help SaaS founders move beyond basic reporting to financial intelligence that reveals exactly what’s holding growth back and what to do about it—including how these metrics align with broader efficiency benchmarks like the Rule of 40 for SaaS companies.
+At Bennett Financials, we provide resources and guidance to help SaaS founders move beyond basic reporting to financial intelligence that reveals exactly what’s holding growth back and what to do about it—including how these metrics align with broader efficiency benchmarks like the Rule of 40 for SaaS companies and tools from our strategic finance resources hub for scaling service firms